kavyas127/woodrums-escapade/README.md

 A MERN Stack game!

 Yes!
-The game character is inspired by ♡︎ Liam Woodrum ♡︎ (*winks*)
+The game character is based on a fictional ♡︎ Liam Woodrum ♡︎! (*winks*)